• Skip to main content

 Start the Morning Off Right

 Kids who don’t eat a healthy breakfast with enough protein and fat will crave sugar and junk later.
 Luckily it’s easy to add these things to breakfasts.
 If you’re serving oatmeal breakfast bowls, add a few chopped walnuts or fruits.
-Add a dollop of whipped cream with fruit and almonds on whole grain waffles to add fat, protein, vitamins and yumminess!
+Add a dollop of whipped cream with fresh fruit and almonds on whole grain waffles to add fat, protein, vitamins and yumminess!

 Have Regular Family Meals